Protests in Tunisia after journalist sets himself on fire

-TUNIS, Tunisia (AP) — The death of a Tunisian journalist who set himself on fire to protest economic problems in the North African nation has prompted a protest that led to clashes with police.
+TUNIS, Tunisia (AP) — The death of a Tunisian journalist who set himself on fire to protest economic problems in the North African nation has prompted a protest that led to clashes with police and nationwide concern.

 Journalist Abderrak Zorgui posted a video online before his self-immolation in the struggling provincial city of Kasserine describing his desperation and calling for revolt.
-He expressed frustration at unemployment and unfulfilled promises of Tunisia’s 2011 Arab Spring revolution.
+He expressed frustration at unemployment and the unfulfilled promises of Tunisia’s 2011 Arab Spring revolution.

 Authorities said Zorgui died of his injuries Monday soon after being taken to the hospital.

-His actions prompted a protest Monday night in Kasserine that degenerated into violence, with police firing tear gas to disperse protesters who blocked roads and threw stones.
-Interior Ministry spokesman Sofiane Zaag said Tuesday that several people were injured and several arrested.
+His actions prompted a protest Monday night in Kasserine that degenerated into violence, with police firing tear gas to disperse protesters who blocked roads and threw stones at police.
+Interior Ministry spokesman Sofiane Zaag said Tuesday that six police officers were injured and several people arrested in the protest.

 Most Read Nation & World Stories